Buying property in Algiers?

 Are we in a buyer or a seller market in Algiers as of 2026?

-As of early 2026, the Algiers property market is closer to a seller's market in prime communes like Hydra, El Biar, Ben Aknoun, and Dely Ibrahim, while middle-market districts like Kouba, Hussein Dey, and El Harrach are more balanced and offer buyers more negotiating room.
+As of early 2026, the Algiers property market is seller-leaning in prime communes such as Hydra, El Biar, Ben Aknoun, and Dély Ibrahim, and closer to balanced in mid-market districts like Kouba, Hussein Dey, and Bab Ezzouar.

 statistics infographics real estate market Algiers